nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ##### Scenario (Continuation from previous scenario):

-Suppose you want to arrange contacts such from those that take the most number of common modules as you to the least.
+Suppose you want to arrange contacts such from those that take the most number of common modules with you to the least.

 If there is a tie in the number of common modules shared with you, you decide to just rank the name lexicographically.